josh146/josh146.github.io/content/posts/food-authenticity.md

 watch this [wonderful video by W2 Kitchen](https://www.youtube.com/watch?v=jrz0KhclCWM), from which the historical carbonara recipes in this blog post are sourced and cooked.[/ref].

-The sudden elimination of cream probably coincides with a wave of "gastronationalism" --- an effort to construct a specific, unyielding national identity through the sanctity of food --- as well as social media and food snobbery.
-We find ourselves in an odd situation where the fierce defense of "authentic" carbonara is simply enforcing a standard that we only universally agreed upon perhaps one or two decades ago.
+The sudden elimination of cream might coincide with a wave of 'gastronationalism' --- an effort to construct a specific, unyielding national identity through the sanctity of food --- as well as social media and food snobbery.
+Whatever the cause, we find ourselves in an odd situation where the fierce defense of 'authentic' carbonara is simply enforcing a standard that we only universally agreed upon perhaps one or two decades ago.

 To see how global media, migration, and memory distort our culinary context, we can look at a dish